PR0CK0/bert_benchmarking/UPGRADE_PYTORCH.md

-# Upgrading to PyTorch 2.6+
+# Upgrading to PyTorch 2.6+ (Stable)

-This guide helps you upgrade to PyTorch 2.6+ to fix CVE-2025-32434 and enable all 16 models.
+This guide helps you upgrade to PyTorch 2.6+ stable release to fix CVE-2025-32434 and enable all 16 models.

 ## Why Upgrade?

-PyTorch 2.6+ fixes a critical security vulnerability (CVE-2025-32434) that affects loading models in pickle format.
+PyTorch 2.6.0 and later (stable releases) fix a critical security vulnerability (CVE-2025-32434) that affects loading models in pickle format.
 After upgrading, you'll be able to use:

 - All prajjwal1/bert-* models (tiny, mini, small)
 - All google/bert_uncased_* models